Lewis Henry Morgan

 Bio/Wiki

 DescriptionAmerican anthropologist known for kinship studies, social evolution theory, and ethnography of the Iroquois.
 Proposed matrilineal clan as earliest domestic institution.
 Authored 'Ancient Society' (1877) outlining progress from savagery through barbarism to civilization.
+Principal founder of scientific anthropology and a key figure in the development of cultural evolution theory.

 Personal Life